-- Finally, you will need to complete a standardised online assessment through the MHFA website in order to become an Accredited Mental Health First Aider (MHFAider).
-Accredited MHFAiders receive a digital Certificate of Accreditation that will be valid for 3-years after having completed both the face-to-face session with the instructor, and the eLearning component of the course.
+- Finally, you will need to complete an online assessment to become an Accredited Mental Health First Aider (MHFAider).
+Accredited MHFAiders receive a digital Certificate of Accreditation, which is valid for 3 years, after completing both the eLearning and face-to-face components of the course and successfully passing the online assessment.